-Federal/Other: Offenders who have been sentenced to a Federal prison and are being housed in a Connecticut DOC facility.
+Federal/Other: Offenders who were pre-trial or sentence Federal detainees and being housed in a Connecticut DOC facility.

 Counting Rule: The number of Federal offenders in Connecticut DOC facilities.

 Chart 1B.1 and Table 1B.1: Prison Re-Admissions from DOC Community Supervision